yoterel/STORM-Net/README.md

 2. 3 numerical values: X, Y, Z representing the location of this optode (note: values must be supplied in cm or inch).
 The coordinate system these values are supplied in are not improtant, as they are transformed internally to a standard right-handed system, and output coordinates are in this new cooridnate system (described below).

-## Using a new cap - how to improve accuracy
+## Using a new cap

-After creating a template model for a new cap, we strongly recommend fine-tunning our supplied neural network for best results.
+After creating a template model for a new cap, the offline step is required to be performed.
 To do this, follow the steps below:

 1. Create synthetic data using the GUI or the [render script](DataSynth/render.py) (notice this script requires the template model file path and the renderer executable path as input).
 We recommend usings a minimum of 100000 iterations:\